CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus

 The remainder of this paper is organized as follows.
-In Section II, we present the background of our research.
-Section III introduces our CBDC framework, including an evaluation sub-framework and a verification sub-framework.
-We mainly discuss the evaluation sub-framework in Section III and the verification sub-framework in Section IV.
-Section IV also gives an example of leveraging our framework to develop a solution and verify it.
+In Section II, we present the background of the research and three CBDC technical features.
+Section III introduces the CEV framework, including an evaluation sub-framework and a verification sub-framework.
+Section IV gives an example of leveraging the framework to develop a solution and verify it.
 Finally, we conclude the paper in Section V.